Driving Whilst Intoxicated (DWI) Penalties in Australia

 - The high alcohol limit (a blood alcohol concentration of over 0.15).

-The penalties for drink driving offences are governed by the Transport Operations (Road Use Management) Act 1995.
+The penalties for drink driving offences in Queensland are governed by the Transport Operations (Road Use Management) Act 1995.

-For all DWI offences, police have the power to suspend a licence until the matter is finalised in court.
+For all drink driving offences, police have the power to suspend a licence until the matter is finalised in court.
 Read Drink Driving Penalties in Queensland for more information.

 New South Wales

 In New South Wales there are five categories for drink driving offences.
-These include:
+These are:

 - The novice range (0.00 to 0.019);

 - Mid range (0.08 to 0.149); and